-The main study parameters are outcomes related to functional hand performance in ADL.
+The main study parameters are outcomes related to user acceptance (System Usability Scale) in the usability study and functional hand performance in ADL (Action Research Arm Test) in the effect study.

 Secondary outcome

 Secundary study parameters are related to user acceptance, perceived use, amount of use, changes in hand motor function and impact on quality of life.